atharva-malik/deal-or-no-deal/README.md

 ## Development

 Want to contribute?
 Great!
 Pull requests and issues are welcome!
 [Here] is an excellent guide on how to create pull requests and forks to request changes.
+I suggest using the addon "Better Comments" on Visual Studio Code as it makes the comments more readable.
+If you can not use the addon, I have used the following tags to make the comments more readable:

+- #todo: This is a todo
+- #*: This explains the code
+- #!: This is a warning

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.)